 A/B testing is one of the methods to boost conversion.
 Such experiments help improve the attractiveness of your product page elements and by this means make users convert.
-Here you can learn how to run valid A/B tests on the App Store.
-CRO is a topic which is yet to be covered in another article.
+Yet, CRO is a topic which is yet to be covered in another article.

 2. Impression volume.
 The bigger number of users view your ad, the more of them can potentially get to the bottom of the funnel (with a certain conversion rate and profitability maintained).
 This article is exactly about how to make your impression volume grow.